couchbase/couchbase-lite-java/README.md

 1. Build on command line - run `$ ./gradlew build`
 1. Clone Couchbase-lite-android project<br>`$ git clone https://github.com/couchbase/couchbase-lite-android.git` at the same folder where the couchbase-lite-java is located (parent folder of couchbase-lite-java).
-1. Open IntelliJ and import project
+1. Open IntelliJ and import project by selecting settings.gradle
-1. Add couchbase-lite-java-native library dependency
-    1. Go to File / Project Structure / Modules
-    1. Select couchbase-lite-java
-    1. Select dependencies
-    1. Click + button, Jars and Libraries
-    1. Select libraries/couchbase-lite-java-native/build/libs/couchbase-lite-java-native-0.0.0-463.jar
-    1. Check the Export box to the left / Click OK (not sure if this is needed)
 1. In IntelliJ project window, browse to /src/test/java/
 1. Right-click on an individual test or package and choose Run Test ..